 Look for an accountant who will come to you with questions and ideas, rather than waiting for you to ask them to do things.

 Where your software fits in

-Modern cloud-based accounting software - like Sage One, QuickBooks Online and Xero - allows both you and your accountant to log in and view your latest figures.
+Modern cloud-based accounting software - like Sage Accounting, QuickBooks Online, Xero and Zoho books - allows both you and your accountant to log in and view your latest figures.
 This provides a common language through which you can communicate.

 For instance, if you need to discuss your profit and loss report or have a question about hiring an extra member of staff, you can use the figures shown in your software as a basis for discussion.

 You should be able to use the software to perform tasks like raising invoices, logging expenses and filing VAT returns.
 Your accountant may have access to additional features to audit your books for errors or prepare year-end accounts.